The College Tuition Fee Waiver for Veteran Dependents

 - Be a spouse of a service-connected (S/C) deceased or rated 100% S/C disabled veteran.

-- For academic year 2014-2015, be a child earning less than $12,119 (student’s income, not parents) based on the U.S. Census Bureau's National Poverty Level.
+- The child's income, which includes the student's adjusted gross income plus the value of support provided by a parent, cannot exceed the "national poverty level" as published by the U.S. Census Bureau's National Poverty Level on December 31st of the previous year.
 Note: there is no income limit for a spouse or children of S/C deceased or 100% S/C disabled veterans.

 - Provide proof of the student’s relationship to the veteran such as a copy of a birth or marriage certificate.